BuoyantIO/service-mesh-academy/l5d-certificate-management/README.md

 <!-- @wait_clear -->

 At this point, we have cert-manager handling rotating the identity issuer cert for us, which will make things much easier going forward!
-We'll still need to manually rotate the trust anchor, but that's easier too:
+This does change the procedure for rotating the trust anchor, though:

-1. Create the new trust anchor certificate and bundle as shown above.
+1. Create the new trust anchor certificate and bundle as shown above (e.g. with `step certificate create` and `step certificate bundle`).

 <!-- @wait -->